Real app flow

 When a symptom appears, history is more useful than memory

-The health journal is for observations: symptoms, behavior, weight, photos, appetite changes, activity changes or gait notes.
+The health journal is for observations: symptoms, behavior, weight, photos, appetite changes, activity changes, or gait notes.
 Orb iDog does not diagnose and does not replace a veterinarian.
-Its value is an organized history that can support a clearer vet conversation.
+Its value is an organized history that can support a more useful vet conversation.

 View the health journal